 red wine sauce

-1 tbsp unsalted butter
+- 1 tbsp unsalted butter

-1 shallot, minced
+- 1 shallot, minced

-1 1/2 cups red wine
+- 1 ½ cups red wine

-brown sauce recipe (above)
+- all of brown sauce recipe (above)

-Simmer slowly, partially covered, for 2 hours or more, skimming off fat and scum as necessary.
+- Simmer slowly, partially covered, for 2 hours or more, skimming off fat and scum as necessary.
 Add more liquid if the sauce thickens too much.
 You should end up with about 4 cups of sauce, thick enough to coat a spoon lightly.

-Preheat oven to 400°F. Combine mushrooms, rosemary, and peppercorns in spice grinder.
-Grind to a powder.
+- Preheat oven to 400°F. Combine mushrooms, rosemary, and peppercorns in spice grinder.
+Grind to a fine powder.
 Rub beef with olive oil.
 Coat all over with porcini rosemary rub.
-(Note: Make sure your mushrooms are completely dry and brittle, or they won't willingly grind into powder.
+(Note: Make sure your mushrooms are completely dry and brittle, or they won't grind into powder.
 If they're at all pliant, you can dry them out in the oven until they break easily.)

-Heat 1 tbsp olive oil in a wide skillet over medium-high heat until shimmering.
+- Heat 1 tbsp olive oil in a wide skillet over medium-high heat until shimmering.
 Add beef and brown on all sides, about 8 minutes.
 Transfer to a roasting pan.
-Roast in oven until thermometer inserted in thickest part reads 125 F., about 30 minutes, for medium rare.
+Roast in oven until thermometer inserted in thickest part reads 125 F, about 30 minutes, for medium rare.
 Remove from oven and transfer to a cutting board.
 Tent with foil and let stand for 15 minutes.

-Carve beef in 1/4 inch slices.
+- Carve beef in ¼ inch slices.
 Serve with red wine sauce (below).

 red wine sauce

-Cook butter and shallot in a small saucepan over medium-high heat until shallot is soft and translucent, but not burnt, 5- 7 minutes.
+- Cook butter and shallot in a small saucepan over medium-high heat until shallot is soft and translucent, but not burnt, 5- 7 minutes.

-Add red wine and simmer until almost all of the liquid is cooked off and only a few tablespoons remain.
+- Add red wine and simmer until almost all of the liquid is cooked off and only a few tablespoons remain.
 Add the brown sauce, stir to combine, and simmer until the sauce has thickened and the flavors are married, 8 to 10 minutes.
 Taste, season with salt and freshly ground pepper if needed, remove from heat and set aside until beef is ready.

-Sauce can be gently reheated on the stove or in short intervals in the microwave (stirring in between) when needed.
+- Red wine sauce can be gently reheated on the stove or in short intervals in the microwave (stirring in between) when needed.